 AVDVLFVS FRISIA or VICTORIA AVDVLFO.

-The way the legacy of King Audulf (and mind you, a contemporary of Anglo-Saxon King Æthelbert of Kent, and under whose rule production of gold tremisses started) is being handled, is at best extremely sloppy.
+The way the legacy of King Audulfus (mind you, a contemporary of Anglo-Saxon King Æthelbert of Kent, and under whose rule production of gold tremisses started) is being handled, is at best extremely sloppy.
 We are still flabbergasted to be honest.
 No consistent overview and inventories of these coins exists.
 One coin has been lost, alas.
 Some coins are being kept in London.
-Other coins were archived at the Nederlands Muntmuseum (Netherlands' coin museum) at first, but after the Muntmuseum closed down in 2013 the total coin collection was divided -or scattered- between the De Nederlandse Bank (national bank of the Netherlands) and the Rijksmuseum voor Oudheden (national museum for antiquities).
-Though we try not to see similarities with the monetary system of the European Central Bank we can’t escape the conclusion of Dijkstra seven years ago: “A total overview and a thorough analysis of these [Audulf] coins, as well as their place within the coinage system, is urgently needed.”
-Indeed it is.
+Other coins were archived at the Nederlands Muntmuseum (Netherlands' coin museum) at first, but after the Muntmuseum closed down in 2013 the complete coin collection was divided -or scattered- between De Nederlandse Bank (National Bank of the Netherlands) and Rijksmuseum voor Oudheden (National Museum for Antiquities).
+Though we try not to see similarities with the monetary system of the European Central Bank, we can’t escape the conclusion of Dijkstra seven years ago: “A total overview and a thorough analysis of these [Audulf] coins, as well as their place within the coinage system, is urgently needed.”
+Indeed, it is.
 Dijkstra wrote it seven years ago.

 ᛋᛣᚨᚾᛟᛗᛟᛞᚢ / Skanomodu (right), sixth century AD

-The second Frisian 'big name' is that of Hada.
-This name has been preserved in runes as ᚻᚨᛞᚨ on a gold solidus as wel, found in the area of Harlingen, province Friesland in the Netherlands and generally dated the third quarter of the sixth century AD.
-Again, just like Skanomodu we have nu clue who Hada was.
-All we can say is that the name probably derives from Old-Germanic hathu meaning 'battle'.
+The second Frisian 'big name' is that of Had(d)a (see pic below).
+This name has been preserved in runes as ᚻᚨᛞᚨ on a gold solidus as wel, found in the area of the town of Harlingen, province Friesland in the Netherlands and generally dated the third quarter of the sixth century AD.
+Again, just like Skanomodu we have no clue as to who Had(d)a was.
+All we can say is that the name probably derives from Old-Germanic haþu 'battle'.
 There's no additional historical or archaeological material available about this person, again, to date.
 There's one historian who suggests Hada was the same as bishop Ceadda from Northumbria.
 Ceadda was the teacher of Saint Wilfrid who once stayed at the court of King Aldgisl of Frisia.
 It's then that Wilfrid gave this coin of Ceadda or Hedda as a gift to Aldgisl (Kramer, 2016).
+You have to be well-rested to follow the reasoning of this theory.
+We still haven't had enough sleep yet.
+Concerning the pic below, unfortunately, we haven't found better images on the web yet.

-The last one is Weladu.
-This golden coin was found in Schweindorf in northern Germany in 1948.
-It's dated between AD 575-625.
-The name of this Frisian 'big man' was Weladu and the name is written in runes too; ᚹᛖᛚᚩᛞᚢ wela(n)du.
-It's being kept in the Ostfriesischen Landesmuseum Emden, Germany.
-The intriguing thing of this name is that it's the name of Wayland the Smith.
-The blacksmith in Germanic mythology, mentioned in several written old written sources, including the epic poem Beowulf.
-Then, of course, we cannot avoid to speculate that the famous blacksmith Wayland was Frisian.
-We continue to speculate and say he was therefore the creator of the magnificant disc-on-bow fibula found in Wijnaldum, Frisia too.
-Read our blog post Ornament of the Gods found in a mound of clay.
+The last one is Wela(n)du.
+This golden coin was found on a field near teh village of Schweindorf in northern Germany in 1948.
+It's dated between AD 575-625 or even AD 575-600.
+The name of this Frisian 'big man' was Weladu and the name is written (backwards) in runes too: ᚹᛖᛚᚩᛞᚢ 'weladu'.
+Read our blog post Weladu the flying blacksmith.
+It's being kept in Ostfriesischen Landesmuseum Emden in Germany.
+The intriguing thing of this name is that it's the name of Weland or Wayland the Smith.
+The mythical blacksmith in Germanic mythology, mentioned in several old written sources, including the epic poem Beowulf and the Deor poem.
+Then, of course, we cannot avoid to speculate that the famous blacksmith Wayland was a Frisian.

 The silver age of golden coin